 I know posting a diagram showing the problems which dyspraxia can cause might seem counter intuitive to the tittle of this post but I think it’s the easiest way to show you what dyspraxia actually is.
-Personally I have less problems with fine motor skills and more severe problems with attention and memory (which is also linked to ADD) so my Neurologist tells me.
+Personally, I have less problems with fine motor skills and more severe problems with attention, memory, sensory issues and general spacial awareness Neurologists tell me.

 Before I knew what was going on with me I felt like a big dumb freak but my school friends always said “We love you because of the that you are, not despite it.”
 My boyfriend says the exact same thing to me.
 I’ve got much more confidence now and because I’ve been diagnosed later in life it’s meant I’ve had to develop my own coping strategies and I’ve started to realise that dyspraxia has shaped me in positive ways.

 Creativity and a random jukebox in my mind

 As my brain is always whirring around with random thoughts – especially at night – I can get really creative ideas and little revelations about life.
 If you follow me on Twitter you will be able to attest to this!
 It has also meant that I’ve never run out blog post ideas once, in the 2 and a half years that I’ve been blogging.
 Everyday I have a line or the chorus of a song going around my head in a loop for frequent periods.
 I’m reminded of some great songs from passed decades I’d forgotten about or had no idea I even knew the words to!